Repairing errors in JPEG data stream using the Byte Editor

 - Before patching JPEGs you may need to calibrate the magnifier cross-hair.
 It’s only a few seconds work and explained in this video.

-There are two things you can do with the ‘patcher’ or the editor:
+There are two things you can do with the ‘patcher’ or the byte-editor:

 You can do the same with any hex or binary editor but JPEG-Repair makes this a whole lot easier.
 As data in the JPEG bit-stream is encoded and compressed in small groups of pixels (called MCU’s), one MCU may take up 4 bytes while another 16 bytes.
 Due to this you will never be able to tell if a pixel at x, y corresponds with any specific data in the bit-stream unless you decode it first.

 One MCU is a block of either 8 x 8, 8 x 16 or 16 x 16 pixels.
-JPEG-Repair decodes the JPEG data so clicking that the displayed image selects the correct raw data.
+JPEG-Repair ‘decodes’ the JPEG data so clicking that the displayed image selects the correct raw data.
 So that’s where using JPEG-Repair is more convenient than using a hex editor in combination with a photo viewer.
 But in essence JPEG-Repair is just that.
 Apart from working at byte level, JPEG-Repair feature a MCU editor which is more precise than the byte editor.
 It allows you to fine tune things.

 Generic steps for repair: